The Story of ‘Golden Throats: The Great Celebrity Sing Off’

-On May 18, 1988, the fine folks at Rhino Records opened a door to a world few knew existed by releasing ‘Golden Throats: The Great Celebrity Sing-Off.’
-The LP showcased the forgotten artifacts from a time when actors regularly put out records, cashing in on ‘the sounds of today’ or ‘the now sounds of the jet set generation,’ or some other such tag line.
-Say what you want about such boring things as ‘artistic merit’ and jab if you must about how these, um, ‘vocalists’ abused these songs, you would be hard pressed to find a more entertaining batch of tunes.
+On May 18, 1988, Rhino Records opened a door to a world few music fans knew existed.
+Golden Throats: The Great Celebrity Sing-Off showcased the forgotten artifacts from a time when actors regularly put out records, cashing in on "the sounds of today" or "the now sounds of the jet set generation."
+Say what you want about such things as "artistic merit," but you'd have a hard time finding a more entertaining batch of tunes.

 While some of the rock classics covered here are bad in a funny kinda way, there's some skin-crawling material here too ... plus plenty that will leave you dazed and confused.
 Like Sebastian Cabot's super-serious reading of Bob Dylan's "Like a Rolling Stone," taken from the Family Affair actor's LP, Sebastian Cabot Actor: Bob Dylan Poet, which basically just featured lyrics being read over the music.

 Elsewhere, there's Joel Grey's version of "White Room," originally found on his 1968 album Black Sheep Boy.
 The actor's interpretation of the Cream classic piles on the lounge music with a bit of Broadway mixed in.
 Probably not what Eric Clapton, Jack Bruce and Ginger Baker had in mind.
 We're also guessing that Star Trek star Leonard Nimoy's take on Creedence Clearwater Revival's "Proud Mary" -- delivered in a half-Vulcan/half-human style -- is far from what the band expected from its often-covered hit.